morningspace/docker-registry-cli/README.md

 ### Alternatives

 There are other alternatives that can be found at GitHub.
 Mostly written in `GO` or `Python`.
-See [Why It is Different?](#why-it-is-different?) to understand why the cli is different from those alternatives.
+See [Why It is Different](#why-it-is-different) to understand why the cli is different from those alternatives.

 ## Contact